New Online Learning

 Advance your knowledge, skills, and practices with guidance from Learning Forward’s top practitioners and the highest quality online learning experience available.
 Learning Forward’s new online learning platform brings participants together to meet virtually for live, facilitated sessions; asynchronous learning experiences; and group collaboration.

-In a rapidly changing learning environment, clearly defined roles for instructional coaches is more critical than ever.
+Clearly defined roles for instructional coaches is critical to ensure both school and district coaches’ work focuses on improved instructional practice and increasing student learning.
 “Key Roles for Coaches” is a 15-hour, three-week online course that will explore practical and powerful roles for instructional coaches responsible for helping teachers increase their capacity to serve all students.
 Facilitated by expert Learning Forward coaches Heather Clifton and Andy Mendelsberg, the course will include tools that support deep exploration and implementation of the roles of coaches, developing partnership agreements with teachers and leaders, and a deep dive into the essential coach roles of data coach and classroom supporter.
-The course will begin February 13.